Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận02/10/2024

-Miyazaki Airport closed its runway after an explosion created a 1-meter-deep, 7-meter-wide crater in the middle of a taxiway next to the runway on October 2, according to a Japanese transport ministry official.
+Miyazaki Airport closed its runway after an explosion left a 1-meter-deep, 7-meter-wide crater in the middle of a taxiway next to the runway on October 2, a transport ministry official said.

 Because unexploded American bombs from World War II were frequently found at the airport, the Japan Ground Self-Defense Force sent a bomb disposal unit to investigate.
 The team later discovered that the cause of the explosion was an American bomb buried underground, possibly from a wartime air raid.